MicrosoftLearning/AI-102-AIEngineer/Instructions/12-qna-maker.md

 ## Publish the knowledge base

-he knowledge base provides a back-end service that client applications can use to answer questions.
+The knowledge base provides a back-end service that client applications can use to answer questions.
 Now you are ready to publish your knowledge base and access its REST interface from a client.

 1. At the top of the QnA Maker page, click **Publish**.
 Then in the **Learn FAQ** page, click **Publish**.
 2. When publishing is complete, view the sample code provided to use your knowledge base's REST endpoint.
 There is an example for *Postman* and an example for *Curl*.